Lady Sun (Yu clan)

 Lady Sun (孫氏, c.240 – c.334) was a Chinese noble woman of the Eastern Wu during the Three Kingdoms period (220–280 AD) and later the Jin dynasty (266–420 AD).
 She was a distant relative of Sun Quan and was married to Yu Zhong, the fifth son of Yu Fan, with whom she had a son named Yu Tan.

 She lived in the state of Wu until its eventual subjugation by the Jin dynasty, and bore witness to the pivotal conclusion of the era of the Three Kingdoms.
 During the Jin era, she engaged in some military campaigns, providing financial support to bolster the army.
 Her contributions played an instrumental role in securing victories for her allies on the battlefield, a feat that would later earn her the title of "Dowager Marchioness of Wuchang" (武昌侯太夫人).
-Recognizing her exceptional service, court ministers of the time formally acknowledged her accomplishments, and her case was recorded in "Biographies of Exemplary Women" in the Book of Jin.
+Recognizing her exceptional service, court ministers of the time formally acknowledged her accomplishments, and she was recorded in "Biographies of Exemplary Women" in the Book of Jin.

 Life in Eastern Wu

 Ladu Sun hailed from Fuchun County in Wu Commandery, Yangzhou.
 She also had familial ties to Sun Quan, the founder of Eastern Wu state.
 Lady Sun was known for her intelligence, quick wit, and profound knowledge.
 She was a woman of great culture and insight.
 She imparted the values of loyalty and righteousness to her son Yu Tan, which earned him high esteem.

 In 280, when forces of the Jin dynasty invaded Wu, Yu Zhong joined the brothers Lu Yan and Lu Jing in defending Wu.
 They were all killed in battle, after which Wu was conquered by Jin.
 The conquest of Wu by the Jin dynasty marked the end of the Eastern Wu state and effectively concluded the era of the Three Kingdoms.
-After this event, Lady Sun, who was then in her early 40s, was presented with proposals for a new marriage.
+After this event, Lady Sun, who was then about 40, (Note: Lady Sun's biography in Book of Jin did not record her age when she was widowed; it only recorded that she was "young" (少).) was presented with proposals for a new marriage.
 Despite the profound changes that occurred in her homeland, which was now part of the Jin dynasty, Lady Sun remained resolute in her decision, refusing offers of marriage.